Effective: April 1, 2024

 18.5.
 Except as explicitly set forth herein, no failure or delay by the Company or Buyer in exercising any right, power, or remedy under these Terms and Conditions shall operate as any waiver of any such right, power, or remedy.

 18.6.
-If any provision of these Terms and Conditions or a Contract is held by a court of competent jurisdiction to be invalid or unenforceable for any reason, the remaining provisions will continue in full force and effect without being impaired or
+If any provision of these Terms and Conditions or a Contract is held by a court of competent jurisdiction to be invalid or unenforceable for any reason, the remaining provisions will continue in full force and effect without being impaired or invalidated in any way.
+The Company and Buyer agree to replace any invalid provision with a valid provision that most closely approximates the intent and economic effect of the invalid provision.

 18.7.
 The Buyer shall not export, directly or indirectly, any Product without first obtaining an export license from the U.S. Department of Commerce or other agency of the U.S. Government, as required.
 The Company will comply with all import and trade laws and regulations as applicable.